openacid/celeritasdb/wiki/replication-algo.md

 - All request messages have 3 common fields:

-  - `req_type` identify type: PreAccept, Accept, Commit or Prepare.
+  - `req_type` identify type: FastAccept, Accept, Commit or Prepare.

   - `ballot` is the ballot number,
-    - For PreAccept it is always `0`.
+    - For FastAccept it is always `0`.
     - Fast path Accept ballot is `1`.
     - Slow path Accept ballot is `2` or greater.
     - `ballot` in Commit message is useless.